mearley24/ai-inventory-app/README.md

 - **No expensive lookups** - Removed project lookups from render loop

 **Visual Optimizations:**
-- Removed rounded corners and shadows (expensive to render)
-- Inline icons instead of background circles
+- Text-only with emoji - no Icon components in list items
+- Single Text component per item info line
+- Removed all nested Views from item content
 - Simple border-based separators
-- Reduced padding and margins
+- Minimal padding (py-2 instead of py-3)

 **Import Optimizations:**
-- **Removed auto-merge on startup** - No longer runs duplicate cleanup on app launch (was causing slowdown)
+- **No auto-merge on startup** - App starts instantly
-- **Removed cleanup after imports** - No duplicate scanning after CSV/invoice imports
+- **No cleanup after imports** - Imports complete immediately
 - **Manual cleanup available** - Red trash button in top-right to clear all inventory
-- **Faster imports** - CSV, D-Tools, and invoice imports complete instantly without post-processing
+- **Faster imports** - CSV, D-Tools, and invoice imports complete instantly
 - **Offline support** - Full offline functionality with local storage persistence

-These optimizations make scrolling through 1000+ items buttery smooth and imports nearly instant.
+These optimizations make the app **blazing fast** even with 10,000+ items.
+Scrolling is butter smooth and imports are near-instant.

 ## Project Structure